 Myōden-ji, Buddhist temple in Sakyō-ku, Japan.

-The temple was founded in 1477 by Buddhist teacher Nichii and developed into an important center for Zen meditation in eastern Kyoto.
-Over the centuries, it maintained its role as a place of spiritual practice and became part of the broader Buddhist network in the city.
+The temple was founded in 1477 by the Buddhist teacher Nichii and grew into an important center for Buddhist practice in eastern Kyoto.
+Over the centuries, it became part of a broader network of Buddhist institutions across the city.

 The community of curious travelers